ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 <br>
 ### Model Training <a name="regtree-model-training"></a>

-Instantiating and training our Decision Tree model is done using the below code.
+Instantiating and training our decision tree model is done using the below code.
 We use the *random_state* parameter to ensure we get reproducible results, and this helps us understand any improvements in performance with changes to model hyperparameters.

 ```python